rear/rear.github.com/development/index.md

 ## Contributing ##
-If you are interested in contributing to Rear, you can discuss your area of interest on the Rear users mailinglist, or you can simply fork the project on Github, make the modifications and then do a pull-request.
+If you are interested in contributing to Relax-and-Recover, you can discuss your area of interest on the users mailinglist, or you can simply fork the project on Github, make the modifications and then do a pull-request.

-This makes it easy for the project to discuss the changes through the pull-request, and when accepted to merge the pull-request in the project.
+This makes it easy for the project to discuss the changes through the pull-request, and when accepted to merge the pull-request into the project.